 The day he ended his life, Ted went to his bank, located in the building where the Fitz Cafe and Bar trades today across the road, to unsuccessfully try for an over draft.
 He had been hitting the grog pretty hard and was extremely depressed.
 His last words to his wife Lavina were said to be: “Don’t forget to put out the lights”, before he went up stairs and hung himself.

 After closing the bar, Lavina went upstairs to the first floor to find the bathroom lights burning.
 She knocked on the door with no answer.
 Going out onto the balcony, she peered through a scratch that had been made in the whited-out window of the bathroom.
 Through the small opening she saw her husband hanging by the neck from the shower.

 Old Ted seems to have decided to continue to keep a watchful eye on Bulli pub after his death, and takes great pleasure in putting the jitters into new publicans.

-Eric Blain, who bought and restored the hotel in the late 1970s, tells the tale of continually finding the locked door to the bathroom where Ted ended his life wide open, and publicans who followed swear that his spirit still haunts the corridors of the old watering hole.
+The late Eric Blain, who bought and restored the hotel in the late 1970s, often told the tale of continually finding the locked door to the bathroom, where Ted ended his life, wide open, and publicans who followed swear that his spirit still haunts the corridors of the old watering hole.